garethjmsaunders/digital-code-style-guide/css.md

 Be specific about class names, e.g. `.card` isn't specific enough.
 Does this mean a Trello or Google idea of cards?
 Or is it a credit card.

 Also they could more easily be reused and could unwittingly be overwritten elsewhere in the code.

+TODO: What is the minimum guide that could be created to add value NOW?
+What would that look like and could I create it from the text here?

+TODO: What from Harry Roberts' work do I need to unpick?